rjspencer/docs/theming.md

 ### Link-StageBloc
 Get a URL to StageBloc.com

+### Link-AbsoluteHome
+Returns a full `http://` link to your sites homepage, userful for things like filling out social share buttons

 ### Link-\[%Section]
 Get a relative url to a particular section of the site. *Note: This will also reflect any changes to [Page URLs](#page-options) you might have made*